nlintas/AI-Using-NLP-Tests/README.txt

+Detailed Description:
+    These are a series of tests that were made using a Natural Language Processing (NLP) type of programming language.
+Problems solved in Prolog using AI:
+    1) Missionaries & Cannibals
+    2) Family Crossing the Bridge
+    3) Glass Jar
+    4) Maze Problem
+    5) Job Allocation Problem
+    6) Travelling Salesmen Problem
+    7) Map Colouring Problem
+    8) Simple Scheduling Problem
+    9) Cryptanalysis Problem
+    10) Knowledge Representation Problem
+    11) Natural Language Processing Problem
+    12) Decision Trees.

 Aims:
     - formally represent problems and knowledge;
     - identify the differences between the various search algorithms and knowledge representation paradigms, by being aware of their advantages and disadvantages;